 - Speck Wallet Case for Phones – consolidates your phone with id, credit card & cash in one place.
 Most days I don’t even carry a purse anymore.
 Plus, I used to always lose my ID, but now that it’s with my phone I never do.

-- Outdoor Research Dry Ditty Sacks – protects all your stuff from weather.
+- Outdoor Research Dry Ditty Sacks – protects all your stuff from the weather.
 We have these & it’s great for camping and travel.
 You can also use them to organize your miscellaneous items in your luggage.

 - GoGo In-flight Wifi – for those that need to stay connected, get them a month’s subscription to this.
-Most airlines have this now, but double check if they have a loyalty to a certain airline.
+Most airlines have this now, but double-check if they have a loyalty to a certain airline.
 I know I find it useful when I need to catch up on work.